Thank you for contacting

 Although most filers benefit from the standard deduction, itemizing may still reduce taxes for those with high mortgage interest, significant charitable donations, or large medical expenses.
 Itemized deductions are reported on Schedule A and must exceed the standard deduction amount to provide an advantage.

 Tax software typically compares both methods automatically.
-Taxpayers with complex situations can also seek assistance from the Taxpayer Advocate Service if they have questions during the filing process.
+Taxpayers with complex situations may also wish to consult a qualified tax professional.

 What Taxpayers Should Do Next

-For most households, the standard deduction for 2025 offers automatic tax relief with no additional paperwork required.
-The higher amounts mean that more income is excluded from taxation, easing the impact of inflation on income levels.
+For most households, the standard deduction offers automatic tax relief with no additional paperwork required.
+The higher amounts for both 2025 and 2026 mean that more income is excluded from taxation, easing the impact of inflation on income levels.

 Taxpayers should verify their filing status, review updated Internal Revenue Service guidance, and ensure that deductions are applied correctly before filing.
 Understanding how the deduction interacts with federal income tax rates can help filers anticipate whether they will owe less or receive a larger refund.